‘The Walking Dead’ Season 7 Finale Spoilers: Who Is Most Likely To Die?

-With only days to go until the season 7 finale of AMC’s The Walking Dead, let’s have a stab (pun completely intended) at who could die on Sunday night.
-Be warned though, there are plenty of comic book spoilers ahead.
+With only days to go until the Season 7 finale of AMC’s The Walking Dead, let’s have a stab (pun completely intended) at who could die on Sunday night.
+Be warned, though, there are plenty of comic book spoilers ahead.

 SPOILER ALERT: This article discusses the Season 7 finale of AMC’s The Walking Dead as well as the comic books the series is based on.
 Please proceed with caution if you wish to avoid spoilers.

-Now, to be clear, I have not viewed the Season 7 finale for The Walking Dead, so don’t expect any spoilers form me.
+Now, to be clear, I have not viewed the Season 7 finale for The Walking Dead, so don’t expect any spoilers from me.
 However, if you are currently reading the comics and are not up to the “All Out War” section, please be aware I will be using the comic books storylines to try to predict who might die in the finale so this may spoil upcoming issues for you.

 Now, with that aside, let’s have a look at who could die in the Season 7 finale of The Walking Dead!